HIEofOne/vue3-gnap/README.md

 1.  `location`: URL of the resource governed by policies set on the GNAP/PDAP authorization server.
 2.  `server`:  URL of a GNAP/PDAP authorization server (Trustee).
 This is typically the root domain without an endpoint/path ('/api/as/tx') as thie component figures this out based on the step of the GNAP workflow.
 3.  `helper`:  Button customization can be acheived by reviewing the [Beer CSS Helpers](https://github.com/beercss/beercss/blob/main/docs/HELPERS.md) to use in the helper prop for the GNAP component.
+4.  `name`: Human readable name of your GNAP Client

 ### Callbacks: